Finiteness properties and Relatively Hyperbolic Groups: An Application

 \section{An Application}

-We need the following result from \cite{Cordes2016RelativelyHG}. \begin{theorem}\normalfont Let $\mathcal{H}$ be a collection of subgroups each of which have finite stable dimension or are non-relatively hyperbolic.
-There is an infinite family of 1-ended groups $\{G_n\}_n$ which are hyperbolic relative to $\mathcal{H}$ such that $G_i$ is not quasi-isometric to $G_j$ for $i\neq j$. \end{theorem} \begin{theorem}\normalfont For given $n>0$, there are countably many distinct quasi-isometry types of one-ended groups that are of type $FP_n$ but not $FP_{n+1}$. \end{theorem} \remark \normalfont Without the assumption of being one-ended the above result is not hard to prove.
-Indeed one can take free products $G*H$ where $G$ is chosen to be of type $FP_n$ but not $FP_{n+1}$ and $H$ is a one-ended hyperbolic group.
-By Theorem 0.4 of \cite{Papasoglu2002QuasiisometriesBG} any two such groups $G*H$ and $G*H'$ are quasi-isometric if and only if $H$ and $H'$ are quasi-isometric. \begin{proof} Let $H$ be a group that is of type $FP_n$ and not of type $FP_{n+1}$.
+In this section we apply Theorem \ref{main} to prove corollary \ref{humecordes}.
+We will need the following result from \cite{Cordes2016RelativelyHG}. \begin{theorem}\cite[Theorem 1.6]{Cordes2016RelativelyHG} Let $\mathcal{H}$ be a collection of groups each of which has finite stable dimension or are non-relatively hyperbolic (in the sense of \cite{Behrstock2005ThickMS}).
+There is an infinite family of 1-ended groups $\{G_n\}_n$ which are hyperbolic relative to $\mathcal{H}$ such that $G_i$ is not quasi-isometric to $G_j$ for $i\neq j$. \end{theorem} \begin{proof}[Proof of Corollary \ref{humecordes}]: Let $H$ be a group that is of type $FP_n$ and not of type $FP_{n+1}$.
 Such a group has been constructed in \cite{Bestvina1997MorseTA}.
-Moreover $H$ can be chosen such that it is a subgroup of a RAAG and thus have finite asymptotic dimension.
-In particular, it satisfies the hypothesis of Theorem 3.
+Moreover $H$ can be chosen such that it is a nonamenable subgroup of a RAAG and thus has finite asymptotic dimension.
+In particular, it satisfies the hypothesis of Theorem \ref{humecordes}.
 Let $G_n$ be a sequence of one-ended groups that are relatively hyperbolic with respect to $\mathcal{H}=\{H\} $ such that $G_i$ and $G_j$ are quasi-isometrically distinct for $i\neq j$.
 Each $G_n$ is of type $FP_n$ but not of type $FP_{n+1}$. \end{proof}